 The EPA has estimated the monetized health benefits of attaining the 2008 and 2015 ozone NAAQS.
-The EPA estimated that the monetized health benefits of attaining the 2008 8-hour ozone NAAQS of 0.075 ppm range from \$8.3 billion to \$18 billion on a National basis by 2020.1 Prorating that benefit to the Commonwealth, based on population, results in a public health benefit of \$337 million to \$732 million.
-Similarly, the EPA estimated that the monetized health benefits of attaining the 2015 8-hour ozone NAAQS of 0.070 ppm range from \$1.5 billion to \$4.5 billion on a National basis by 2025.2 Prorating that benefit to the Commonwealth, based on population, results in a public health benefit of \$63 million to \$189 million.
+The EPA estimated that the monetized health benefits of attaining the 2008 8-hour ozone NAAQS of 0.075 ppm range from \$8.3 billion to \$18 billion on a National basis by 2020.
+Prorating that benefit to the Commonwealth, based on population, results in a public health benefit of \$337 million to \$732 million.
+Similarly, the EPA estimated that the monetized health benefits of attaining the 2015 8-hour ozone NAAQS of 0.070 ppm range from \$1.5 billion to \$4.5 billion on a National basis by 2025.
+Prorating that benefit to the Commonwealth, based on population, results in a public health benefit of \$63 million to \$189 million.
+The EPA estimates are indicative of the benefits to Commonwealth residents of attaining the 2008 and 2015 8-hour ozone NAAQS through the implementation of a variety of measures to control VOC emissions in the aggregate from different source categories.